heremaps/naksha/docs/BINARY.md

      ||coalesce(attachment,''::bytea)
     ) as obj
 ), result AS (
-  -- Join all Tuple-Objects, adding the headers, count the amount of tuples.
+  -- Join all Tuple-Binary-Objects, adding the headers, count the amount of tuples.
   SELECT sum(1)::int as len, bytea_agg(
     int4send((3 << 28)|1) -- type 3, length 1
     ||int4send(8 + octet_length(obj)) -- size